HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $cid
    - Type: int
-   - Description: Course ID used to identify which course is being used
+   - Description: Course ID used to identify which course is being used.
+Stored as int(10) in the database

 - Parameter: $coursename
    - Type: varchar
-   - Description: The name of the course
+   - Description: The name of the course.
+Stored as varchar(80) in the database

 - Parameter: $versid
    - Type: varchar
-   - Description: ID of the course version to be updated or created
+   - Description: ID of the course version to be updated or created.
+Stored as varchar(8) in the database

 - Parameter: $versname
    - Type: varchar
-   - Description: Name for the version
+   - Description: Name for the version.
+Stored as varchar(45) in the database

 - Parameter: $coursenamealt
    - Type: varchar
-   - Description: An alternative name for the course
+   - Description: An alternative name for the course.
+Stored as varchar(45) in the databas

 - Parameter: $coursecode
    - Type: varchar
-   - Description: Course code
+   - Description: Course code.
+Stored as varchar(45) in the database

 - Parameter: $copycourse
    - Type: varchar